dhlab-basel/Sipi/README.md

   end

   ```

-- `sucess, errormsg = server.copyTmpfile()` : shttp saves uploaded files in a temporary location (given by the config variable "tmpdir") and deletes it after the request has been served.
+- `success, errormsg = server.copyTmpfile()` :
+shttp saves uploaded files in a temporary location (given by the config variable "tmpdir") and deletes it after the request has been served.
 This function is used to copy the file to another location where it can be used/retrieved by shttps/sipi.
 Returns true, nil on success or false, errormsg on failure.

-Sipi provides the following functions:
+Sipi provides the following predefined variables:
 - `server.has_openssl` : True if openssl is available
 - `server.secure` : True, if we are an a secure https connection
 - `server.host` : The hostname of the SIPI server that was used in the request.